DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 If it’s a ‘yes’ response, we’ll also give the candidate’s free text input as usual.

 This means we don’t have to interpret or explain what the generic answer means because we just play it back verbatim.

 For example: ‘Do you want to ask for help to become a teacher? – No’ is clearer than ‘Do you want to ask for help to become a teacher? – No information shared.’

 ## Not showing anything if the candidate was not asked

 We don't think it's a good idea to indicate questions which were not asked.

 When replaying questions and answers in a service, it’s normal only to include those which were actually asked.

 Since the application details are a record of what was asked and the candidate’s response, omitting the question entirely implies that it was not asked.

 As we are now going to lay out the candidate’s answers verbatim, it will be even more obvious that the absence of the field means the question wasn’t asked.
 We don’t think there’s any need to explain this with words.

-In addition, the service will likely introduce and remove questions.
+In addition, the service will likely add and remove questions.
 We don’t think it will be useful to keep adding the new ones into older applications, or marking a question as removed into new applications because it will add to the length and complexity of the page.

 ## Removing the guidance